 Please contact OGTR if you require compilations showing the effect of the amendments in track changes.

 These changes will be automatically adopted in the corresponding gene technology legislation of Tasmania, New South Wales, the Northern Territory and Queensland, and equivalent amendments have been made in Victoria and South Australia.
 The ACT is yet to amend its gene technology laws, and organisations operating under those laws (e.g. agencies of the ACT Government) can only implement the amendments once that process is complete.

-Requirements are changing for my contained dealing, what do I need to do?There are transitional arrangements for dealings currently being conducted as exempt dealings or NLRDs but which, from 8 October 2019, require a higher level of authorisation, or where the requirements for undertaking a NLRD change (e.g. the required containment level increases).
-Dealings already underway on 8 October 2019 can continue until 8 October 2020 under the pre-existing authorisation, and after that time the dealings must cease or a new authorisation be obtained.
+Requirements have changed for my contained dealing, what do I need to do?There are transitional arrangements for dealings being conducted as exempt dealings or NLRDs before 8 October 2019 but which, from 8 October 2029, require a higher level of authorisation, or where the requirements for undertaking a NLRD change (e.g. the required containment level increases).
+Dealings that were already underway on 8 October 2019 can continue until 8 October 2020 under the pre-existing authorisation, and after that time the dealings must cease or a new authorisation be obtained.

 Where the level of authorisation is decreasing (e.g. from NLRD to exempt), there is no need to obtain a new authorisation unless you want to access the conditions of the new authorisation category.

 What SDN-1 organisms are excluded?The amendments mean SDN-1 organisms are not GMOs provided that: